fastai/nbdev/README.md

 ## Installing

-nbdev is is on PyPI and conda so you can just run `pip install nbdev` or `conda install -c fastai nbdev`.
+nbdev is on PyPI and conda so you can just run `pip install nbdev` or `conda install -c fastai nbdev`.

 For an [editable install](https://stackoverflow.com/questions/35064426/when-would-the-e-editable-option-be-useful-with-pip-install), use the following:
 ```